 No, qualified applicants will be selected for an interview by the Admissions Committee based on their application materials.

-During on campus interview days, applicants will receive program information from the Dean and Assistant/Associate Deans through several brief presentations, interview with two Pharmacy faculty members or alumni, complete an on-site writing sample, tour our pharmacy facilities, and meet with students currently enrolled in our program.
+During on-campus interview days, applicants will receive program information from the Dean and Assistant/Associate Deans through several brief presentations, an interview with two Pharmacy faculty members or alumni, complete an on-site writing sample, tour our pharmacy facilities, and meet with students currently enrolled in our program.
 In-person interview day activities last approximately four hours.

 During online interview days, applicants will interview with two Pharmacy faculty members or alumni, speak with an admissions representative, and complete a writing sample.